tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 Speaking of ~~crack~~ ~~bar~~

 **What would success look like?** I've never seen a team where you can so clearly interpret how well they're going to do on any given day just by looking at their faces.
-I'm serious, watch the VoDs on their elimination days.
+I'm serious.
+Watch the VoDs on their elimination days.
 You'd think they were being forced to walk out on stage to play Dota at gunpoint.

 For what it's worth, it *is* a Seattle TI.
 So there's probably a lot of EG jerseys being dug out of closets and dusted off with wives asking, "Why do you still have this?
 And who is Universe?"
 Will these vintage EG fans be rooting for this team?
 Probably not, but don't tell the players that.
 Big smiles, EG boys.
 Big Chris Smiles.